United States Army South: Predecessors

-U.S. Army Caribbean

-On 15 November 1947, the Panama Canal Department became U.S. Army Caribbean (USARCARIB), headquartered at Fort Amador.
+On 15 November 1947, the Panama Canal Department became U.S. Army Caribbean (USARCARIB), headquartered at Fort Amador, following inactivation of the Caribbean Defense Command..
 One of its primary missions from 1951 to 1999, was the task of "keeping jungle warfare alive in the Army."
 Fort Sherman became the home for USARCARIB's Jungle Warfare Training Center (JWTC), which ran up to ten three-week courses per year.
 Many Soldiers destined for South Vietnam during the Vietnam War first received their jungle training at Fort Sherman.

-Secretary of Defense Robert McNamara decided to bolster available U.S. Army forces in the Caribbean area in 1961, after the failed Bay of Pigs Invasion and rumours of Soviet assistance to Cuba.
+Secretary of Defense Robert McNamara decided to bolster available U.S. Army forces in the Caribbean area in 1961, after the failed Bay of Pigs Invasion and rumors of Soviet assistance to Cuba.
 The Army reinforced the resident 1st Battle Group, 20th Infantry Regiment in the Panama Canal Zone with the 193d Infantry Brigade, which was activated on 8 August 1962.

 On 6 June 1963, the United States Caribbean Command (the theater command) was re-designated as the United States Southern Command, to reflect primary responsibility in Central and South America, versus the Caribbean.

-Meanwhile, the United States Army Caribbean was re-designated the United States Army Forces Southern Command.
+Meanwhile, the United States Army Caribbean was re-designated the United States Army Forces Southern Command (USARSOUTHCOM, later shortened to USARSO).

+These actions changed organizations, but the overall missions and responsibilities remained the same.
+The Army command structure changed again in 1974, possibly due to the end of the Vietnam conflict and the subsequent reduction in Canal Zone jungle training.
+In any case, USARSOUTHCOM was relieved as a major Army command.
+[Responsibility was transferred] to Fort McPherson, Georgia, as a subordinate command of the United States Army Forces Command (FORSCOM) on 1 July 1974.
+The Army component of SOUTHCOM was assumed by the 193rd Infantry Brigade on 31 October 1974, which was redesignated the 193rd Infantry Brigade (Canal Zone) under command of the United States Army Forces Command.The unified command, USSOUTHCOM, provided operational control for the 193rd [Brigade], which was headquartered at Fort Amador.
+[It] had been activated in 1962, at that time comprising the 4th Battalion (Mechanized), 20th Infantry; 3rd Battalion, 508th Infantry (Airborne) at Kobbe; and 4th Battalion, 10th Infantry.
+This configuration enabled the brigade to defend the canal by land, sea, and air.
+These elements were later joined by the 1st Battalion, 187th Infantry, and 5th Battalion, 87th Infantry.
+Around this time the secondary missions of Central and South American military support—disaster relief and drug interdiction—began to gather steam.
+These missions came into their own during the 1980s in an era of regional ideological ferment and the rise of new military strongmen.